Our Vision

 We affirm that evangelism consists of loving our neighbors holistically–preaching truth and pursuing justice.
 In the words of the late missiologist, Harvie Conn, we desire to be a church “that exists for the sake of its non-members.”

-See Evangelism: Doing Justice and Preaching Grace by Harvie Conn and Generous Justice: How Grace Makes Us Just by Timothy Keller.
+See Evangelism: Doing Justice and Preaching Grace by Harvie Conn and St. Basil’s sermons on charity and justice.

 5. Unity & Diversity